 - Claim the loss on your Self Assessment tax return.
-It’s usually tempting to not file a return at all if you made a loss, but if you do, you can claim the loss next year by “bringing it forward”
+Even if it’s tempting not to file a return if you made a loss, it’s worth doing.
+You can claim it back next year by “bringing it forward”.

-- Only claim the loss against profit of the same kind: for example, if you lost money trading bitcoins last year, you can claim this loss next year if you make profit selling a house.
+- Only claim the loss against profit of the same kind.
+Put simply, if you lose money trading bitcoins one year, you can claim this loss as an expense the following year if you make profit selling a house, for example.

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.

 A stress-free way to getting your taxes done.